KumaKorin/react-homepage/README.md

 ## Features

 - **Home Page**: Displays a profile section with clickable names and social media links.
-- **Blog Page**: A placeholder for blog posts with a "coming soon" message.
 - **Links Page**: A collection of links displayed as cards with titles, subtitles, and avatars.
 - **Dark/Light Theme Toggle**: Automatically detects system preferences and allows manual switching.
 - **Responsive Design**: Optimized for desktop and mobile devices.